johanv/hamster2lp/README.md

 times to be logged twice.

 `t2lp.sh` just copies the pending tasks.
 It does not require any arguments.
-If you want to package all newly created tasks (which does not work atm), make sure the PACKAGE_ID variable is set correctly in `~/.h2lprc`.
+If you want to package all newly created tasks (, make sure the PACKAGE_ID variable is set correctly in `~/.h2lprc`.

 ## but why?